 - Do pre-shopping.
 Shopping can give you good ideas for gifts, but do not buy anything on an impulse that is not already on your list.

 - Check for sales in newspaper ads and circulars, as well as during your shopping.

 - When shopping online, look for coupon codes or email newsletters with attached coupons.

 - If you do order over the Internet, make sure when you check out there is a secure connection (your browser will show "https://" in the address bar or sometimes a closed padlock icon) and that the website has secure credit card processing to prevent identity theft.

-- Don’t buy something just because it’s on sale.
-Sometimes one store’s sale price is another’s regular price.
+- Don’t buy something just because it’s on sale— one store’s sale price can be another’s regular price.

-- Shop in various types of stores, such as factory outlets, catalog showrooms, and department stores.
+- Shop in factory outlets, catalog showrooms, and department stores.

 - Do not take credit cards on the first shopping trip.
 If you do not have your cards, you are less likely to buy more than you planned.

 - Make a list of things you wanted to buy but did not have the cash for.
-Go home and review this list.
-Remember that charged items must still be paid for and must still fit in your budget.
+Go home, and review this list.
+Remember, charged items must still be paid for and must still fit in your budget.

 - Pay off any credit items in January.
-The holidays come every year and you do not want to still be paying off debt when the next time rolls around.
-At the latest, pay off purchases one to two months afterward.
-Keep this in mind when creating your spending limit.
-If you will not be able to pay off planned spending in this time frame, reconsider your planned purchases.
+The holidays come every year, and you do not want to still be paying off debt when the next time rolls around.

 Adapted and excerpted from:

 M. Gutter, "Avoiding the Holiday Spending Hangover," UF/IFAS Solutions for Your Life YouTube (11/2012).

 D. Davis and J. Turner, "Budgeting for the Holidays " (FAR9000), UF/IFAS Family Youth and Community Sciences Department (rev. 03/2012).